Easyjet Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For Easyjet Data Breach

 - Material damages — given to those who experience financial losses.

 If you have experienced psychological trauma due to an Easyjet data breach, then you would be required to attend a medical examination to prove the harm suffered.
-Medical assessments play a critical part in the claims process, ensuring you evidence your case and get an accurate amount of compensation in a successful claim.
+Medical assessments can play a part in claiming for psychological harm caused by a data breach.

 During the assessment process, whoever is conducting the evaluation will take a look at your injuries, determine their impact and severity, and outline whether there are long term implications.

 Here at Legal Expert, we can help organise an assessment with an impartial medical professional as close to your home as possible.
-So if you can prove that you have been affected by an Easyjet data breach and wish to make a claim, you’re welcome to contact one of our advisers.
+So, if you can prove that you have a valid claim against an Easyjet data breach and you’re seeking advice, you’re welcome to contact one of our advisers.

 In the case of Vidal-Hall and others V Google Inc , it was decided that there was no need for financial harm to be suffered by a data breach victim in order to seek compensation for psychological injuries, which was previously the law.